csc510-team5/ClassMateBot/docs/Resource/showAllResource.md

 # About $showAllResource

-Command that will retrive and show all the resources of the course
+Command that will retrieve and show all the resources of the course

 ## Changes